Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 4. Moros y Cristianos fiesta

-Villajoyosa’s biggest party of the year is the Moros y Cristianos festival in late July; it’s famous across Spain.
+Villajoyosa’s biggest party of the year is the Moros y Cristianos festival in the last week of July; it’s famous across Spain.
 La Vila’s fiesta is unique, featuring a full-on re-enactment of an attack by Berber pirates from North Africa in 1538.

 The pirates got more than they bargained for on that occasion; the locals threw them back into the sea.
 Legend says the victory came thanks to the intervention of Santa Marta, who unleashed a flash flood and destroyed the pirate fleet.
 The grateful townsfolk made her their patron saint in return.

 The fiesta lasts a week, with processions of Moors and Christians through the town and general partying.
-Covid-19 meant no fiesta in 2020 and 2021, but the celebrations were back in 2022.
-Check out the video below.
+Check out the video below for some cool shots of the processions.
+Details of the 2023 fiesta here.

 The high point is “el desembarco;” a flotilla of replica pirate ships attacking the beach in the early morning.
 The Christians (unsurprisingly) emerge victorious.
 For more, plus video of the ‘desembarco’ see my post here

 And La Vila has another fiesta in honour of Santa Marta every May – la Fiesta de las Lagrimas de Santa Marta.
 Not on the same scale as Moros y Cristianos, but still really colourful!
+Held on the closest Saturday to May 8.
 For pictures and the story behind the fiesta, take a look at my post here.

 5. The fish auction

-Every weekday, you’ll see La Vila’s trawlers returning from the fishing grounds around 4pm.
+Every weekday, you’ll see La Vila’s trawlers returning from the fishing grounds from around 4pm onwards.
 Head round to the fish quay to see the boats unloading their catches, and then go round the back into the auction hall itself to see the fish being sold off.

 The auction is a surprisingly hi-tech operation.
 Sit alongside the professional buyers and watch them bid for the fish.
 A fascinating watch.
 Then head next door for a cold beer, or to one of Villajoyosa’s many fish restaurants to sample the product in person.